The following economic factors affect the demand for major property types:

 - Demographic Trends: Affect the demand for retail, family, and hotel properties.

-- Consumer Confidence: Affects the demand for retail, family, and hotel properties.
+- Consumer Confidence: Affect the demand for retail, family, and hotel properties.

-- Consumer Credit: Affects the demand for retail, family, and hotel properties.
+- Consumer Credit: Affect the demand for retail, family, and hotel properties.

 - Industrial Production: Affects the demand for industrial property.